brandon2580/NeuroVestor-Public/README.md

 - Please remember, you can ONLY enter tickers that are present in the DOW 30.
 Doing otherwise will leave you with a blank page.
 This is because of sandbox limitations.

+- After you FIRST initially load the page after logging in, you will probably have to wait a few seconds for anything to happen.
+No, the page is not frozen.
+There are some slight inefficiencies in the ETL process causing the initial page load to take longer than expected.
+You might see some blank cards show up.
+In this case, just refresh the page and the issue should not arise again during your session.

 - This app was not designed with mobile-friendliness in mind.
 With the features and flow of this web application, the developer decided that in order for it to be practically used on a mobile device, a dedicated mobile app would have to be created (this has not been done and is not planned to be done anytime soon)

 - The EPS Estimates Comparison tool on the Analysis page does nothing and contains dummy data (the proper data needed to be paid for, which I don't want to do unless I monetize this, which I do not plan on doing)